Healthy lifestyle changes can make a big difference in your desire for sex:

 - Set aside time for intimacy.
 Scheduling sex into your calendar may seem contrived and boring.
 But making intimacy a priority can help put your sex drive back on track.

 - Add a little spice to your sex life.
 Try a different sexual position, a different time of day or a different location for sex.
+Ask your partner to spend more time on foreplay.
 If you and your partner are open to experimentation, sex toys and fantasy can help rekindle your sexual sizzle.